NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 *Name*

 Name of the design specification air terminal sizing object.
-This name may be reference by any `AirTerminal:*` object.
+This name may be referenced by a `ZoneHVAC:AirDistributionUnit` or `AirTerminal:SingleDuct:Uncontrolled` object.

-*Fraction of Design Cooling Load*
+*Fraction of Design Sensible Cooling Load*

-The fraction of the design cooling load to be met by this terminal unit.
+The fraction of the design sensible cooling load to be met by this terminal unit.
 This fraction is applied after the Zone Cooling Sizing Factor (see `Sizing:Zone`).

 *Cooling Design Supply Air Temperature Difference Ratio*

 This ratio adjusts the supply air temperature difference used to calculate the cooling design supply air flow rate for this terminal unit.

-*Fraction of Design Heating Load*
+*Fraction of Design Sensible Heating Load*

-The fraction of the design heating load to be met by this terminal unit.
+The fraction of the design sensible heating load to be met by this terminal unit.
 This fraction is applied after the Zone Heating Sizing Factor (see `Sizing:Zone`).

 *Heating Design Supply Air Temperature Difference Ratio*